JoeSzymkowiczFiveM/fivem_pocketbase/README.md

 # fivem_pocketbase

 A FiveM resource to communicate with a PocketBase database using [pocketbase](https://www.npmjs.com/package/pocketbase).
+Get started using PocketBase by downloading the database [here](https://pocketbase.io/docs/).
+It's an extremely fast, extremely lightweight database that uses SQLite, built with Go, and includes it's own admin web UI.

 ## ✨ Features